 The weight is subsequently adjusted to reflect information about non-general aviation aircraft.
-Survey responses that indicate an aircraft is not part of the survey population-e.g., destroyed prior to January 1, 2014; displayed in a museum; or operated primarily under Part 121 or 129 are used to remove aircraft from the sample and proportionally from the population.
-The procedure assumes that ineligible aircraft occur in the same proportion among survey respondents and non-respondents.
+Survey responses that indicate an aircraft is not part of the survey population-e.g., destroyed prior to January 1, 2016; displayed in a museum; or operated primarily under Part 121 or 129-are used to remove aircraft from the sample and the population.
+The procedure assumes that ineligible aircraft occur similarly among survey respondents and non-respondents.
 To the extent that ineligible aircraft are less likely to receive and complete a survey, this approach will underestimate the adjustment for aircraft that are not part of the general aviation population.